Related: Get a Nebraska Registered Agent

 Nebraska Revised Statutes – 21-2,203

-Keep in mind that even if the state of Nebraska does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Nebraska Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

-If you have Foreign Qualification for a corporation in Nebraska, you will be required to file a biennial (every two years) report, due in even-numbered years, in order to keep your company in good standing status with the state.
+If your corporation has acquired Nebraska Foreign Qualification, you will be required to file a biennial (every two years) report, due in even-numbered years, in order to keep your company in good standing status with the state.
 The fee is due on March 1st.

 There is a fee associated with this report, but the amount of the fee is dependent on the total value of real estate and personal property owned by the entity.
 Here is the specific language used in Nebraska Statute 21-306:

-For foreign LLCs, a biennial report must still be filed; however, it is due in odd-numbered years and the fee is just $13.
+For foreign LLCs, a biennial report must still be filed for your Nebraska Certificate of Authority; however, it is due in odd-numbered years and the fee is just $13.
 This fee is due on April 1st.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: